Centribo/Unity-Shader-Basics-Tutorial/README.md

 }
 ```

-Each shader has 1 or more subshaders.
+Every shader has one or more subshaders.
 If you're deploying to multiple platforms it can be useful to add multiple subshaders; For example, you might want a subshader that is higher quality for PC/Desktop and lower quality but faster subshader for mobile.

 Then we have our pass:
 ```